 More and more people are using cell phones to take pictures.
 But are you getting the most from your cell phone’s camera?
 While many can take great shots like the Sony Xperia Smartphone from Beachcamera.com, there are apps that can enhance the photos and simplify shooting.

-- This digital darkroom makes editing your iPhone photos as easy as swiping them with a finger.
+This digital darkroom makes editing your iPhone photos as easy as swiping them with a finger.

-If you only have time to practice or perfect a few of these tips, make sure you shoot in optimal lighting, choose to be creative with your composition, and digitally style your images using editing software or apps.
+This is the tablet version of Adobe’s Photoshop If you only have time to practice or perfect a few of these tips, make sure you shoot in optimal lighting, choose to be creative with your composition, and digitally style your images using editing software or apps.